RolandDreger/indesign-openai/readme.md

 **Plugin** (latest)

 4. To install the plugin, double-click the downloaded file `openai-4-indesign.ccx`.
 5. At the first start click on the key icon (top right of the panel) and enter the API key in the input field of the opened dialog.

-*or*

-**Script** (deprecated)

-4. Insert the API key into the script code.
-Line 23: `var OPENAI_API_KEY = "YOUR_API_KEY";`
-5. To install the script, place the script file `openai-4-indesign.idjs` in your InDesign script folder.
-6. Start the script  with a double-click from the InDesign Script palette.

-## Notes (Script Version)
-### Text
-Text selected in the InDesign document is inserted into the `Optional Content` field when the script starts.
-This is intended for larger amounts of text to be handled, e.g. translations.

-Via `Insert` button the text in the current document selection will be replaced by the text in the `Result` field.

-### Image (Script Version only)
-**Please note:** After inserting a generated image into the InDesign document by the script (via `Insert` button), it is initially stored only in the temporary folder on the computer. **If you want to keep the image, go to `Copy link to ...`** in the context menu of the Link palette.
-If not, the image file will be lost after shutdown.

 ## Use Cases
-Here are some use cases: [Translation, Text Shortening, Headline Creation](https://vimeo.com/836122207), [Images](https://vimeo.com/835233091), [Index](https://vimeo.com/834805501) (For demonstration purposes only, not included in the script.), [Table editing](https://vimeo.com/869998618) (Plugin version only) or [image description](https://vimeo.com/895310245) (Plugin version only).
+Here are some use cases: [Translation, Text Shortening, Headline Creation](https://vimeo.com/836122207), [Images](https://vimeo.com/835233091), [Index](https://vimeo.com/834805501) (For demonstration purposes only, not included in the plugin.), [Table editing](https://vimeo.com/869998618) or [image description](https://vimeo.com/895310245).
 And GREP expressions are also a good use case.

 You have others, please let me know ...